-Nasal Turbinates: Structure, Function, and Disorders Turbinates, which are also called nasal concha or conchae (plural), are shell-shaped networks of bones, vessels, and tissue within the nasal passageways These structures are responsible for warming, humidifying, and filtering the air we breathe
+Nasal Turbinates: Structure, Function, and Disorders Turbinates, also known as nasal conchae, are shell-shaped networks of bones, vessels, and tissue inside the nasal passages They warm, humidify, and filter the air we breathe Typically, there are three turbinates: the superior (upper), middle, and inferior (lower) turbinates

 Nasal concha - Wikipedia In anatomy, a nasal concha ( ˈkɒnkə ; pl : conchae; ˈkɒnkiː ; Latin for 'shell'), also called a nasal turbinate or turbinal, [1][2] is a long, narrow, curled shelf of bone that protrudes into the breathing passage of the nose in humans and various other animals